Ray of Light (song): Background and release

 The track was released as the second single from the parent album on April 27, 1998, in the United Kingdom.
 In the United States, the single was released to retail on June 23, 1998, along with 40,000 copies of the song's music video.
 Curtiss was not aware of the fact that Madonna had recorded "Sepheryn" as "Ray of Light" and heard it for the first time being played on the radio.
 He "couldn't believe it" and was initially a bit annoyed, but became pleased when he learned that he would receive 15% of the royalties, as he had a songwriter credit.
-Madonna took 30% of the royalties, another 15% was given to Maldoon's estate and the rest was earned by Madonna's record company.
+Madonna took 30% of the royalties, another 15% was given to Maldoon's estate and the rest was earned by Madonna's record company Warner Records.
 The singer said about the song: "It's totally out of control.
 The original version is well over 10 minutes long.
 It was completely indulgent, but I loved it.
 It was heartbreaking to cut it down to a manageable length."
 The original version was to be included on a compilation album titled Veronica Electronica, but it was not released.
 Curtiss confirmed in an interview with The Australian in January 2017, that he recorded a contemporary jazz version of "Sepheryn".